Best Time for Trekking in Nepal

 The geography of Nepal makes most months the best time for trekking in Nepal.
 High mountains, amazing trails and green forests all have their importance in making Nepal a major trekking destination.

-Most people think trekking in Nepal is favorable only during spring and autumn.
+Most people think trekking in Nepal is favourable only during spring and autumn.
 This is partially true as there are some treks that are not accessible during winter and monsoon but some other treks can be done even in these extreme weather conditions.
-So, you can trek in Nepal throughout the year but the options may change with seasons.
+So, you can trek in Nepal throughout the year but the options may change with the seasons.

 Spring Trekking in Nepal

 Spring is one of the two best seasons for trekking in Nepal.
-Blooming of flowers, chirping of birds, greenery and mild weather mark spring season.
-Most parts of hills are green and the forest is dense as the spring season commences.
+Blooming of flowers, chirping of birds, greenery and mild weather mark the spring season.
+Most parts of the hills are green and the forest is dense as the spring season commences.

 Trekking trails are decorated with rhododendrons and the view of the mountains at this time is clear.
 Also, the reflection of mountains on the surface of the serene lakes simmers to manifest an awesome glittery view.